Packed with treasures from Cairo’s medieval past, the historic neighbourhood of Islamic Cairo is great for exploring off the beaten path.

-5. Bab Zuweila
+7. Bab Zuweila

 Bab Zuweila is the last remaining southern gate from Fatimid Cairo’s city walls.
-The two minarets were added when the adjacent al-Muayyad Mosque was built.

 But this gate also has a grisly history.
 The platform was used for executions.
 Severed heads were displayed on the tops of the walls as recently as 1811 after the Citadel massacre of the Mamluks by the Ottomans.

-6. Qasaba of Radwan Bey
+8. Qasaba of Radwan Bey

 Better known as the street of the tentmakers (Sharia al-Khayamiya), this covered market sells a colorful type of decorative applique textile known as khayamiya.